utra-robosoccer/soccerbot/README.md

 Exec=bash -i -c "/home/<Insert Username>/.local/share/JetBrains/Toolbox/apps/CLion/ch-0/192.7142.39/bin/clion.sh" %f
 ```
 - Open Pycharm, go to File > Open and open the repository name (soccerbot)
-- Change the Intepreter to python 3.7.
-Go to Project Interpreter > Add > System Intepreter and choose /usr/bin/python3
+- Change the Intepreter to python 3.8.
+Go to Project Interpreter > Add > System Intepreter and choose /usr/bin/python3.8
+- Click on the gear > show all > Select python 3.8 > Show paths for the selected intepreter > Add the Intepreter Path ```/opt/ros/noetic/lib/python3/dist-packages```
 - Install the *.launch file plugins.
 Look up duckietown/hatchery from the third party repositories in Preferences/Plugins
 - Debugging
   - Run > Attach to Process > Select the Process you want to attach to, you might want to rosnode info <node> to identify it's PID.
 Add a breakpoint